 We are currently unable to accept students from the following states:

-It is the applicant's responsibility to check with their local board of nursing to determine if completion of our program will lead to advanced practice licensure and the ability to practice in your planned state of residence.
+It is the applicant's responsibility to check with the home state's board of nursing and board of education to determine if completion of our program will lead to advanced practice licensure and the ability to practice in your planned state of residence.

 Apply via NursingCas by February 3rd